adriandoonan/improv-toolbox/src/content/exercises/cliffweb-fact-opinion-false-belief.md

 ---
-name: "Fact, Opinion, False Belief"
+name: Fact, Opinion, False Belief
-purpose: "WarmUp"
+purpose: WarmUp
-shortDescription: "Practice switching between facts, beliefs and opinions you own and those you don't, can you keep it believable?"
-description: |
+shortDescription: Players move around the space and are directed to state facts about themselves, opinions they actually hold or crazy beliefs and lies about themselves.
-  Players move around the space and are directed to state facts about themselves, opinions they actually hold or crazy beliefs and lies about themselves.
+description: Players move around the space and are directed to state facts about themselves, opinions they actually hold or crazy beliefs and lies about themselves.
-focus: "Warm up"
+focus: Warm up
 tags:
-  - "Warm up"
+- Warm up
-  - "Amy Poehler"
+- Amy Poehler
-source: "cliffweb"
+source: cliffweb
 credit: Amy Poehler
 ---